-Teach undergraduate and graduate studio bassoon lessons and studio class.
-Supervise graduate degree requirements including supervision of dissertation documents.
-Recruit highly qualified students.
-Participate fully in academic and professional activities including service assignments.
-Other duties may include, but are not limited to, coaching chamber music and teaching bassoon literature classes.
+Teaching: Recruit, retain, and teach an outstanding enrollment of undergraduate and graduate bassoon students.
+Supervise graduate degree requirements, including supervision of dissertation documents.
+Research/creative activities: Maintain a national profile as a performing artist (solo and/or chamber and/or orchestral bassoonist); advance new repertoire for the bassoon through commissioning activities, recordings, and/or premiere performances.
+Service: Participate fully in academic and professional activities, including service assignments, across the campus and across the profession.
+Other duties as assigned may include, but are not limited to, coaching chamber music and teaching bassoon literature classes.